After troubled rollout, Obamacare's new test starts on New Year's Day

 As many as 7 million people had been expected to sign up for Obamacare coverage when the 2014 enrollment period ends on March 31, but that estimate has been thrown into doubt because of the program’s error-plagued rollout.

+Since Oct.
+1, more than 1 million people have signed up for private insurance coverage, according to state and federal estimates that do not yet include the last-minute enrollment surge of Dec 23-24.

+The administration said it received 880,000 visits to HealthCare.gov on Christmas Eve.
+Obama himself has suggested that a “couple million” people have signed up for coverage in all.

-The Obama administration and several of the state-run exchanges have urged consumers to call up their new insurance plans to make sure they are covered.
+The Obama administration - whose federal marketplace offers health plans in 36 states - and several of the 14 state-run exchanges have urged consumers to call up their new insurance plans to make sure they are covered.

 The administration and several states have offered their call-center personnel to assist in cases in which there are problems with enrollments.

-Late last week, the U.S. government indicated that it was ready to respond to any stories of distressed patients who emerge beginning this week.
+Late last week, the U.S. government signaled that it was ready to respond to any stories of distressed patients who emerge beginning this week.

 Doctor groups said they were confident their current systems for handling patients who need help clarifying insurance coverage would make sure people receive needed care.